eliajo/COBOL/README.md

 Trello: https://trello.com/b/ZCrVXsoZ/cobol

 ## Where to find things
 In trello all of our user stories, epics, tasks and Definition of Done can be found.
 Our efforts are found in the "Dagordning för scrum planering" documents in the sprint planning folder in drive.
 All the reflections can be found under the docs folder aswell as any other documentation.
+The scource code and the tests can be found in the app folder.